danielgusvt/lm75a_verilog/README.md

 This project uses Intel Quartus Prime software.

+## Notes:
-In order to show decimal values on 7 segment displays, we had to use LPM_DIVIDE IP core from Intel IP Catalog.
+* In order to show decimal values on 7 segment displays, we had to use LPM_DIVIDE IP core from Intel IP Catalog, which results in little area usage compared to an implementation of a soft core CPU.
+* The sensor is able to work with negative temperatures, but currently we do not support them.